 ASL-A 132 Intensive Beginning American Sign Language II (4 cr.)
-[P: ASL A131 or placement.]
-Second course in the introductory sequence of language courses.
-Emphasis on developing basic conversational skills as well as awareness of Deaf culture.
-PUL=1A, 5
+P: ASL-A 131.
+Continuation of introductory ASL language course.
+Emphasis on receptive and expressive ASL skills as well as awareness of American Deaf Culture.

 ANTH-A 103 Human Origins and Prehistory (3 cr.)
 A survey of human biological and cultural evolution from early pre-Pleistocene hominids through the development of urbanized state societies, with the goal of better understanding our human heritage.
 (Not open to students who have taken A303.)

 ANTH-A 104 Introduction to Cultural Anthropology (3 cr.)
 A survey of cultural and social processes that influence human behavior, using comparative examples from different ethnic groups around the world, with the goal of better understanding the broad range of human behavioral potentials and those influences that shape the different expressions of these potentials.
 (Not open to students who have taken A304.)

 ANTH-A 460 Topics in Anthropology: (variable title) (1-3 cr.)
 A conceptual examination of selected topics in the field of anthropology.
 May not be repeated for more than 6 credit hours.

 ANTH-E 402 Gender in Cross-Cultural Perspective (3 cr.)
 This course considers the meaning and social implications of gender in human society.
 Cultural definitions of "male" and "female" gender categories as well as associated behavioral and structural differentiation of gender roles will be analyzed using current anthropological concepts and theories.